Show All Answers

 View the Georgia Points System See O.C.G.A.
 40-5-57 for complete code.
 You can call the DMV at 678-413-8400

 If you are licensed by another state, contact the licensing authority of that state.
 The Recorder’s Court of Chatham County has notified the Georgia Department of Motor Vehicle Safety that you failed to appear before the court to answer to the charges alleged by the officer issuing you a citation.
 As a result, the Georgia Department of Motor Vehicle Safety may have suspended your driving privileges.
 This suspension will remain active until the Department receives notice from the Court that you have met all sanctions imposed by the Court.
 If you are licensed by another state, contact the licensing authority of that state.
 Once you satisfy the sanctions imposed by the Court, you will be given the “Defendant’s Receipt” (pink receipt) of the suspension notice.
 If you are licensed by the State of Georgia, you must present this copy to the Georgia Department of Motor Vehicle Safety.
 You can do this by taking this receipt to your local Driver's License Office.
 If you are licensed by another state, contact the licensing authority of that state.
 As a result of this suspension, the Georgia Department of Motor Vehicle Safety requires that you pay a reinstatement fee before your driving privileges will be reinstated.
 The Court will notify the Georgia Department of Motor Vehicle Safety that you have satisfied all sanctions imposed.
 However, the reinstatement process will move faster if take your “Defendant’s Receipt” to the Department of Motor Vehicle Safety or local Driver's License Office.

 IMPORTANT If you intend to enter a plea of “not guilty” to the charge(s) against you, contact the Clerk’s Office at the number listed above.
 You will be assigned a bench trial date different from the date indicated on the front of this citation.

 If you wish to waive your right to a hearing and enter a plea of “guilty”, you may pay your fine, in full, by appearing at or mailing your money order/cashiers check made payable to Recorder’s Court to the address below or pay online at savannahga.gov.
 Be sure to include your citation with your payment.
-Call the Clerk’s Office or visit the court’s website (www.chathamcourts.org) to determine the amount of the fine.
+Call the Clerk’s Office or visit the court’s website (www.savannahga.gov) to determine the amount of the fine.
 The Recorder's Court of Chatham County Attention: Cashier 133 Montgomery Street Savannah, GA 31401 You may pay your fine between the hours of 8:15 A.M. and 4:30 P.M., Monday-Friday.
 No credit cards will be taken after 4:00 pm.

 If you wish to appear in court to enter a plea of “guilty” or “no contest” to the charge(s) against you, appear in court on the date and time shown on the front of the citation.
 If you enter a plea of “not guilty” at this hearing, your case will be assigned to a trial calendar and you will be asked to return to court on the trial date.

 PURSUANT TO GEORGIA CODE 17-6-11, IF YOU HAVE BEEN ISSUED A COURT SUMMONS AND FAIL TO APPEAR TO ANSWER TO THE CHARGE, A WARRANT WILL BE ISSUED FOR YOUR ARREST AND/OR YOUR DRIVER’S LICENSE SHALL BE SUSPENDED BY THE GEORGIA DEPARTMENT OF PUBLIC SAFETY.
 THE FOLLOWING OFFENSES REQUIRE A MANDATORY COURT APPEARANCE1.
 No Insurance (if unable to provide proof prior to court date).2.
 Driving under the influence of alcohol/ drugs.3.
-Driving on a suspended or revoked license.4.
+No license, Driving on a suspended or revoked license.4.
 Failure to report an accident.5.
 Hit and run or leaving the scene of an accident.6.
 Using vehicle in fleeing or attempting to elude an officer.7.
 Racing.8.
 Reckless driving, aggressive driving or laying drag.9.
 Fraudulent or fictitious use of driver’s license or fraudulently obtaining a driver’s license.10.
 Homicide or feticide by vehicle.11.
 Homicide or serious injury by interfering with a traffic control device or railroad sign/signal.12.
 Serious injury by vehicle.13.
 Any felony in which a vehicle is used.14.
 Suspended registration.15.
 Striking an unattended vehicle.16.
 Speeding: 35 miles or over or if in a school or work zone 30 miles and over

 CITATION NUMBER TO OBTAIN THIS INFORMATION, YOU SHOULD CALL THE DEPARTMENT OF MOTOR VEHICLE SAFETY.
 (678) 413-8400

 #1 PET or PETE (polyethylene terephthalate) - Soft drink cans; mouthwash, water, and beer bottles; peanut butter containers. - Salad and vegetable oil containers; food jars.#2 HDPE (high density polyethylene) - Milk jugs; juice bottles; bleach, detergent, and household cleaner bottles. - Oil bottles; shampoo bottles; butter and yogurt tubs; toys. #3 Vinyl or PVC - Window cleaner and detergent bottles; cooking oil bottles; garbage cans.#4 LDPE (low density polythylene) - Food storage containers; squeezable bottles; dry cleaning and shopping bags.#5 PP (polypropylene) - Some yougurt containers; syrup bottles; ketchup bottles; caps; medicine bottles.#6 PS (polystyrene) - Meat trays; egg cartons; aspirin bottles; some food containers; CD cases; toys. - Clean food trays, plastic cups, throwaway utensils, plastic (NO STYROFOAM). #7 Miscellanious - Plastic containers, plates, and utensils; 3 and 5 gallon water bottles. - Aluminum, tin or steel cans; paper; newspaper; magazines; junk mail. - Glass; dry cardboard (boxes must be broken down).